Welcome to another project in a long line of “I don’t know why I’m doing this” projects!

 What next?

-I’m not sure if there is anything next to be honest!
-It could do with an enclosure.
-I have a few options here
+I’m not sure there should be anything next to be honest!

 - Butcher an electronics project box (maybe a laser cut top),